Social Media Break Up Coordinator2015 — Current Abuse, Loss, Politics, Social Networks

-"Social Media Break Up Coordinator” is a performance piece that explores the very intertwined and interconnections of our online and offline lines.
-I am exploring the connections between our digital tools, and human intervention. where do algorithms fail, and humans must intervene?
+I am the creator and performer, with some research and policy collaboration from Fred Jennings.
+“Social Media Break Up Coordinator” is a performance piece that explores the very intertwined and interconnections of our online and offline lives.
+This piece has gone through three iterations since it started 2015.
+I am exploring the connections between our digital tools, and human intervention.
+Where do algorithms fail, and humans must intervene?
 As users of social media, people live their most beautiful, angry, complex, and complicated lives online.
 I am exploring a series of solutions following a break up and how to ‘coordinate’ a la a therapist or social media coordinator for an ad agency one’s social media account following this messy un-coupling of algorithmic combinations intersections of multiple people’s lives.
 Like an algorithm, I am creating a series of solutions that can be combined for a variety of situations- following one night stands, best friend break ups, ending abusive relationships, ghosting, and long term partner break ups, as well as a myriad of others.

 The way I started to think about: